+Services

+Motor Vehicle Tax Upon initial application and due date for annual renewal.

+Tourist Accommodation Tax Recognise when monthly return due.

 Misc.
-Stamp Duty

-At the time the goods are delivered (on parcels).
-Upon application.
+Stamp Duty At the time the goods are delivered (on parcels).

 Misc.
-Immigration Fees
+Immigration Fees Upon application.

-Levies on PropertyLand Transfer Duty
+Levies on Property

-At time of transfer of
+Land Transfer Duty At time of transfer of ownership (set fee).

-Infrastructure Fund Fee

-ownership (set fee).
-For non-refundable fees, upon

-application for planning
+Infrastructure Fund Fee For non-refundable fees, upon application for planning approval.

-When fine imposed.

-When fine imposed.

-approval.

 For refundable fees, once planning approval is granted.

 Other Levies

+Court Fines When fine imposed.

-Court Fines Other Fines
+Other Fines When fine imposed.